Mercy Ships: History

 In 2019, the Africa Mercy docked in Dakar, Senegal, for a six-month field service.
 On February 1, 2022, the Africa Mercy returned to Dakar, Senegal with the goal to provide surgery to approximately 950 patients whose surgeries were delayed due to the COVID-19 pandemic.
+In February 2024, following a period of extensive refit and maintenance in South Africa, the Africa Mercy arrived into the port of Toamasina, Madagascar, to begin her next field service.

 The new ship, the MV Global Mercy, in partnership with Stena RoRo, finished construction and joined the fleet in June 2021.
 The Global Mercy is the organization's first purpose-built hospital ship and is the largest civilian hospital ship in the world.
-In February 2023, the Global Mercy arrived in the Port of Dakar, Senegal, to begin her first surgical field service, where she is anticipated to provide more than 800 surgeries in the next five months.